 2.3.
 Non-State Funded Project: Any capital development project whose source of funding comes from anything other than state funds appropriated by the Utah State Legislature.

 3.2.
-Projects Funded from Private Sources: The institutional Board of Trustees must approve capital development projects funded through private sources or a combination of private sources and other non-state funds before the president may submit the request to the Board of Regents for consideration.
+Projects Funded from Private Sources: Projects funded through private sources or a combination of private sources and other non-state funds, not meeting the requirements of section 702-4, shall be approved by the institutional Board of Trustees and the Board of Higher Education.

-4.1.
+5.1.
 Excess Space: If an academic facility, funded in whole or in part by non-state funds, is built to a scale larger than Board approved programmatic or facilities planning requirements, the excess space may not qualify for state appropriated O & M funding.
 The Board will consider the eligibility of the institution to receive state O & M funding for such excess space on a case-by-case basis.

-4.3.
+5.3.
 O & M Funding Sources for Projects Not Eligible for State Appropriated O & M: In those cases where property acquisitions, construction, or remodeling projects are not eligible for state appropriated O & M funding, the institution’s proposal must explain how it will pay the ongoing O & M as defined by the State Building Board.
 When making arrangements for ongoing O & M funding, institutions shall give first priority to separate non-state funding assured through private contracts or an O & M endowment established by a private donor; second, an institutional O & M funding plan with additional revenue to support the new space to be credited to its O & M accounts.

-Approved January 20, 2017; amended 21, 2017 and July 21, 2017.
+Approved January 20, 2017; amended July 21, 2017 and January 15, 2021.